powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 | $$GeographicalTags$$ | They make it possible to accurately locate the substation |
 | $$TSO$$ | To track to which [TSO](/pages/glossary.md#tso) the substation belongs |

 All three attributes are optional.

 ### Voltage Level
 [![Javadoc](https://img.shields.io/badge/-javadoc-blue.svg)](https://javadoc.io/doc/com.powsybl/powsybl-core/latest/com/powsybl/iidm/network/VoltageLevel.html)

-A voltage level in IIDM represents a set of equipments connected together with the same nominal voltage, physically close to each other (~ 1-100m).
+A voltage level contains equipment with the same nominal voltage.
-Two voltage levels may be connected through a line (they are then located in different substations) or through transformers (they are then located within the same substation).
+Two voltage levels may be connected through lines (when they belong to different substations) or through transformers (they must be located within the same substation).

 | Attribute | Unit | Description |
 | --------- | ---- | ----------- |